Edelman Fossil Park

-The Jean and Ric Edelman Fossil Park, located in Mantua Township, New Jersey, consists of a 66-million-year-old 6 in bone bed set into a 65 acres former marl quarry.
+The Edelman Fossil Park & Museum, located in Mantua Township, New Jersey, features a 66-million-year-old 6 in bone bed set into a 65 acres former marl quarry.
 It is currently the only facility east of the Mississippi River that has an active open quarry for public Community Dig Days.
 Formed at the end of the Cretaceous Period during the Cretaceous-Paleogene extinction event, this rich fossil deposit is abundant in marine life which is indicative of the shallow sea that once covered the area that would become Southern New Jersey.
-The fossil park is undergoing renovations to become the site of the Jean and Ric Edelman Fossil Park Museum and will be available for school, scout, camp, and public programs once construction is complete.
-It is currently closed to the public and will reopen after the completion of the museum in 2023.
-The Jean and Ric Edelman Fossil Park is owned and operated by Rowan University in Glassboro, New Jersey thanks in part to a generous donation from Jean and Ric Edelman.
+The palaeontological site has been developed into a park and museum with public programs, which opened on March 29, 2025.
+Named after donors Jean and Ric Edelman, it is owned and operated by Rowan University in Glassboro, New Jersey.

 Geology

 The bedrock of Gloucester County, where Edelman Fossil Park is located, is composed of alternating layers of sand, silt, and clay due to fluctuating sea levels since the Cretaceous.
 These sedimentary sequences are known as facies.
 Sedimentary rocks of this area have been dated from between the Lower Cretaceous to the Miocene (145 to 5.3 mya).
 The entire area of Southern New Jersey is known as the coastal plain.
 It was submerged under a shallow sea until the late Pliocene when the ocean receded as the Greenland ice sheet formed 3 million years ago.
 The Coastal Plain begins on a southeast diagonal between Carteret and Trenton with sediments overlapping the rockier Piedmont Formation to the northwest.

-The specific layer in which the fossils are located is known as marl - a dark to light green, manganese-rich, clay that forms when algae, aquatic plants, and aquatic animals decay over a long period in hard-water streams rich in calcium carbonate.
+The specific layer in which the fossils are located is known as marl, a dark to light green, manganese-rich, clay that forms when algae, aquatic plants, and aquatic animals decay over a long period in hard-water streams rich in calcium carbonate.
 This layer is typically located in swamps, resulting in a covering of a dark organic-rich layer of peat.
 Because of marl's formation as the result of decaying plants and algae in soft sediment, it is a great harborer of fossils including numerous invertebrates as well as larger land-dwelling animals whose bodies were swept downstream and laid here to rest.

 Within marl sediments is the mineral vivianite (Fe2+3(PO4)2 · 8H2O) that forms as a result of reduction-oxidation reactions.
 This deep blue to bluish-green crystal begins to oxidize in the presence of oxygen, converting Fe2+ to Fe3+ until the blue color becomes almost black and opaque.
 Because of this inevitable darkening, there is no such thing as stable vivianite.
 Embedded into these layers are also schist dropstones, indicative of the ancient glaciations that occurred in this area during glacial periods.

+“This is something that I personally and lots of other paleontologists have been looking for all around the world,” said the museum's executive director Dr. Kenneth Lacovara, adding that he had sought such a layer in southern Patagonia, the foothills of the Himalayas and elsewhere.
+And I found it behind the Lowe's in New Jersey,” he said.